klevu/jsv2-early-adopters/getting-started/1-hello-world/shopify/README.md

 This is to remove Version 1 of the JavaScript Library, which is automatically installed with the App.
-We don’t need this since we will be using JSv2, however the benefit of installing the App is that it creates us a Klevu API key and will begin synchronising your Shopify products immediately.
+We don’t need this since we will be using Klevu JS Library, however the benefit of installing the App is that it creates us a Klevu API key and will begin synchronising your Shopify products immediately.

-## Configure Klevu JSv2 on Shopify
+## Configure Klevu JS Library on Shopify

-Now you have a Shopify store with the Klevu App installed, the next step is to configure JSv2 so you can get Klevu search up and running with full control over the search functionality, look and feel.
+Now you have a Shopify store with the Klevu App installed, the next step is to configure Klevu JS Library so you can get search up and running with full control over the search functionality, look and feel.

 ### Theme Modifications